ctx42/convert/README.md

 All converters for the above type pairs are automatically added to `xconv` package-level registry.

-Some conversions are implemented only between specific pairs:
+Some conversions are implemented only between specific type pairs:

 - `xcast.StringToDuration`
 - `xcast.StringToString`